 According to reports:

-A subscription or premium loyalty program is a paid loyalty program where customers subscribe and pay a fee upfront in exchange for valuable rewards which can be redeemed right away.
+A subscription or premium loyalty program is a paid loyalty program where customers subscribe and pay a fee upfront in exchange for valuable rewards that can be redeemed right away.
 The goal is to put the customer at the center of the brand’s unique value proposition.
 Subscription loyalty programs increase brand equity.
 Customers love convenience services and instant gratification and will gladly pay for this high perceived value.
 This, by itself, will help maximize CLV.
-With this paid subscription you can offer premium rewards, discount coupons or special deals for the selected customers.
+With this paid subscription you can offer premium rewards, discount coupons, or special deals for the selected customers.
 You can easily incentivize the most loyal customers and attract them to spend more on your products.
 Finally, you will want to capture and monitor customer feedback and behavior which will help you to define future loyalty and customer retention strategies.

 Before launching a subscription loyalty program, consider reviewing these aspects:

-What does it take to build a successful loyalty program within the subscription based model?
+What does it take to build a successful loyalty program within the subscription-based model?